tidyqa/vitepress/docs/html/basic-styling-with-css/index.md

 # Basic Styling with CSS

-Welcome to the world of design and aesthetics!
 In this section, we'll introduce you to Cascading Style Sheets (CSS), a powerful tool for adding style, layout, and visual appeal to your HTML content.

 ## What is CSS?